 Availability of Financial Support for Members publishing in Current Oncology

-Please note that all CAPO members are eligible for a 15% discount of Article Processing Charges (APC) when publishing with our affiliated, open access journal Current Oncology.
+Please note that all CAPO members are eligible for a 15% discount off Article Processing Charges (APC) when publishing with our affiliated, open access journal Current Oncology.
 Please email Karen Irwin ([email protected]) when submitting your paper, to let her know to apply the discount.

 NOTE: When you apply for research funding, please inquire whether your granting agency allows the costs of open access publishing, such as APCs, to be included in the grant budget.
 More and more, granting agencies are encouraging or even requiring that all papers resulting from funded research must be published in Open Access journals.